Rubbish and Recycling

 Norfolk County Council's website gives information about opening times and directions to the Caister Recycling Centre.
 You can recycle cookers, household furniture, garden waste, televisions and fridges or freezers.
 You can also recycle up to five tyres a month, although you will have to pay £4 per tyre.
 You are able to take trade waste to Caister recycling centre for a charge - please see Norfolk County Council's Business Waste page.

-Please note that paint is now classed as hazardous waste and can only be disposed of on hazardous waste amnesty days which for Caister Recycling Centre will be Saturday 3 and Sunday 4 September 2016.
+Please note that wet paint is now classed as hazardous waste and can only be disposed of on hazardous waste amnesty days which for Caister Recycling Centre will be Saturday 23 and Sunday 24 September 2017.
+If you need to dispose of half filled paint tins at other times please allow the paint to dry out by adding earth or sand and leaving the lid off.

 To check if the recycling centre can accept specific items, or for any other questions about recycling, you can check online for the types of waste accepted or call Norfolk County Council's enquiry line on 0344 800 8020.